lawrancej/CompilerDesign/textbook/02-lexical-analysis.md

 ### What is a token?

 A token is a single element of a programming language.
-Tokens could be keywords, operators, or punctuation marks.
+Tokens could be keywords ( a word that is reserved by a program because the word has a special meaning), operators (elements in a program that are usually used to assist in testing conditions (OR, AND, =, >, etc.)), or punctuation marks.